Tjitske Reidinga: Becoming an actress

 Ever since she was a little girl she knew she wanted to be an actress.
 Her parents had always fully supported their daughter's dream.
 Strengthened by her parents confidence, she never considered the possibility her dream wouldn't come true.
 If so she'd have quite a problem, having nothing in reserve.
 The only moment she had her doubts was at the academy.
 She noticed her teachers did not share her parents' trust.
 They had no idea what to make of her and as a result she had to do the year all over again.
 Though being very disappointed, she was strong an resilient and finally graduated in 1997.
 On her time at the Amsterdamse Toneelschool she commented:

 "Op de Toneelschool word je klaargestoomd om de keiharde praktijk aan te kunnen.
 Maar na m'n afstuderen heb ik de praktijk eigenlijk als een stuk makkelijker ervaren dan de opleiding." ("At the academy you are crammed for the real thing, but after I graduated I actually found my training a lot harder than acting as a job.")

 Career

 Theatre

 After her graduation she made a flashy start on stage at RO Theater, one of the major theatrical companies in the Netherlands, in the play "De ziekte die jeugd heet".
 Since then she has appeared in almost twenty different plays.
-One of those was 2001 production of Who's afraid of Virginia Woolf by Hummelinck Stuurman.
+One of those was 2001 production of Who's Afraid of Virginia Woolf? by Hummelinck Stuurman.
 For the latter she received a Colombina award for "Best Female Supporting Role" as child-wife Honey in 2002.

 Theatre credits

 Film

 Her first role was a walk-on in the 1996 production De Zeemeerman.
-Later she appeared in a few more feature films such as "Ja Zuster, Nee Zuster" (2000 Pieter Kramer), "Kees de Jongen" (2003 André van Duren), "De Passievrucht" (2003 Maarten Treurniet) and "Ellis in Glamourland" (2004 Pieter Kramer).
+Later she appeared in a few more feature films such as "Ja Zuster, Nee Zuster" (2000 Pieter Kramer), "Young Kees" (2003 André van Duren), "Father's Affair" (2003 Maarten Treurniet) and "Ellis in Glamourland" (2004 Pieter Kramer).